 Although glutamate is one of the most abundant neurotransmitters found in the brain, it exists in very small concentrations.
 If the concentration level rises, then neurons become too excited and don’t fire in a normal manner.
 Glutamate becomes an excitotoxin when it is in excess; meaning it overstimulates brain cells and nerves and results in neurological inflammation and cell death.

-Too much glutamate can also increase eosinophils (a particular type of white blood cell) which results in inflammation, impair blood vessels that lead to migraines and blood pressure irregularities, and impair other areas of the brain like the hypothalamus, hippocampal neurons and purkinjie neurons which affect speech and language.
+Too much glutamate can also increase eosinophils (a particular type of white blood cell) which result in inflammation, impair blood vessels that lead to migraines and blood pressure irregularities, and impair other areas of the brain like the hypothalamus, hippocampal neurons, and Purkinje neurons which affect speech and language.

 Mercury in the body becomes more toxic in the presence of high levels of glutamate.